prompt-native/minimax-adaptor/README.md

 Welcome to your new Quarkus function project!

-This sample project contains a single function: `functions.Function.function()`, the function just returns its argument.
+This sample project contains a single function: `com.riguz.adaptor.functions.Function.function()`, the function just returns its argument.

 ## Local execution

 Make sure that `Java 11 SDK` is installed.

 To start server locally run `./mvnw quarkus:dev`.